Kings Gap Environmental Education Center: The Camerons, 1906–1951

-Near the turn of the century, James McCormick Cameron, member of the politically prominent Cameron family from Harrisburg, Pennsylvania purchased many tracts of land in this area.
+Near the turn of the century, James McCormick Cameron, a member of the politically prominent Cameron family from Harrisburg, Pennsylvania, purchased many tracts of land in this area.
 He erected the 32-room stone mansion as a summer home around 1908.
 This building now houses the training center and offices.

-James McCormick Cameron's grandfather, Simon Cameron, was a United States Senate United States Senator from Pennsylvania and served briefly as Secretary of War under Abraham Lincoln.
-Donald Cameron, father of James, also was a U.S. Senator.
+James McCormick Cameron's grandfather, Simon Cameron, was a United States Senator from Pennsylvania and served briefly as Secretary of War under Abraham Lincoln.
+Donald Cameron, father of James, was also a U.S. Senator.
 Both men amassed fortunes through business interests in banking, steel mills, printing and railroading, among others.
-James McCormick Cameron]carried forward with the business tradition but shunned politics.
-He was educated at Harrisburg Academy, Phillips Exeter Academy and Harvard University.
-A hearing problem accounted for his shy and soft-spoken nature.
-He did not marry until 1927, when he was 62 years old.
-He had no children.
-He divided his time among residences in Harrisburg, Pennsylvania, Donegal in Lancaster County, Pennsylvania, and Kings Gap.
-Eventually purchasing 2,700 acres, Cameron instituted stewardship practices that helped to protect the land.
+James McCormick Cameron carried forward with the business tradition but shunned politics.
+He received his education at Harrisburg Academy, Phillips Exeter Academy and Harvard University.
+His hearing impairment contributed to his reserved and soft-spoken demeanor.
+Cameron did not marry until 1927, at the age of 62, and he had no children.
+He split his time between his residences in Harrisburg, Pennsylvania, Donegal in Lancaster County, Pennsylvania, and Kings Gap.
+After eventually acquiring 2,700 acres at Kings Gap, Cameron implemented stewardship practices that significantly contributed to land conservation.

-Mansion: The mansion is approximately 200 feet long and is built of native Quartzite quarried from a nearby ridge.
+Mansion: The mansion is approximately 200 feet long and is built of native quartzite quarried from a nearby ridge.
 The 32-room house was designed to resemble an Italian villa with its flat roof, huge windows and flagstone terrace.
 The use of steel-reinforced concrete for the internal structure of the building is believed to be one of the first such applications in local construction.
 The materials used in the construction were intended to make the mansion as fireproof as possible.
-Nevertheless, Mr. Cameron only lived at Kings Gap from May through October, when fire danger is at its lowest.
+Nevertheless, Mr. Cameron only lived at Kings Gap from May through October, during which fire danger is at its lowest.